Joc Pederson Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranks seventh across all MLB pitching staffs.
+- The Padres' 3.83 team ERA ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs surrendered (78 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).

-- Lugo (3-3) takes the mound for the Padres in his ninth start of the season.
-He has a 4.10 ERA in 41 2/3 innings pitched, with 38 strikeouts.
+- Darvish makes the start for the Padres, his 14th of the season.
+He is 5-5 with a 4.74 ERA and 79 strikeouts in 74 2/3 innings pitched.

-- His most recent appearance came on Wednesday, May 17 against the Kansas City Royals, when the right-hander threw two innings, surrendering five earned runs while giving up four hits.
+- In his last appearance on Saturday, the right-hander went five innings against the Tampa Bay Rays, allowing six earned runs while surrendering eight hits.

-- In eight games this season, the 33-year-old has a 4.10 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.